 Name Description type The name of the plugin name The name of the audio output.
 It is visible to the client.
 Some plugins also use it internally, e.g. as a name registered in the PULSE server. format sampler- Always open the audio output with the specified audio format, regardless of the format of ate:bits:channels the input file.
 This is optional for most plugins.
 See Global Audio Format for a detailed description of the value. enabled yes no Specifies whether this audio output is enabled when MPD is started.
 By default, all audio outputs are enabled.
 This is just the default setting when there is no state file; with a state file, the previous state is restored. tags yes no If set to no, then MPD will not send tags to this output.
 This is only useful for output plugins that can receive tags, for example the httpd output plugin. always_on yes no If set to yes, then MPD attempts to keep this audio output always open.
-This may be useful for streaming servers, when you don't want to disconnect all listeners even when playback is accidentally stopped. mixer_type hard- Specifies which mixer should be used for this audio output: the hardware mixer (available for ware software null ne maLSA alsa, OSS oss and PulseAudio pulse), the software mixer, the "null" mixer (allows setting the volume, but with no effect; this can be used as a trick to implement an external mixer, see External Mixer) or no mixer (none).
-By default, the hardware mixer is used for devices which support it, and none for the others. filters "name," The specified configured filters are instantiated in the given order.
+This may be useful for streaming servers, when you don't want to disconnect all listeners even when playback is accidentally stopped. mixer_type hard- Specifies which mixer should be used for this audio output: the hardware mixer (available for ware software null ne on&LSA alsa , OSS oss and PulseAudio pulse), the software mixer, the "null" mixer (allows setting the volume, but with no effect; this can be used as a trick to implement an external mixer, see External Mixer) or no mixer (none).
+By default, the hardware mixer is used for devices which support it, and none for the others. re- Specifies how Replay Gain is applied.
+The default is software, which uses an internal softplay_gain_handler ware volume control. mixer uses the configured (hardware) mixer control. none disables soft- replay gain on this audio output. ware mixer none filters "name," The specified configured filters are instantiated in the given order.
 Each filter name refers to a filter block, see Configuring filters.